Watanabeyouuu/Watanabeyouuu.github.io/_pages/internships.md

 **Period**: August 2023 - November 2023

 **Responsibilities**:
-- Participated in the autonomous driving vehicle project
-- Completed lane line, drivable area, and vehicle joint detection
-- Converted models to onnx->rknn and deployed on RK3588 industrial computer
+- Participated in the autonomous driving vehicle project, focusing on lane line, drivable area, and vehicle joint detection.
+Successfully converted models to onnx->rknn and deployed them on RK3588 industrial computers.
-- Collected and labeled data, fine-tuned models
-- Improved detection performance in specific scenarios
+- Collected and labeled extensive data sets, fine-tuned models, and conducted performance improvements in specific scenarios, resulting in enhanced detection accuracy.

 ---